postgrespro/pg_probackup/Documentation.md

 - *instance_name* is the name of the subdirectories that will store WAL and backup files for this cluster.
 - The optional parameters [remote_options](#remote-mode-options) should be used if *data_dir* is located on remote machine.

 pg_probackup creates the *instance_name* subdirectories under the 'backups/' and 'wal/' directories of the backup catalog.
-The 'backups/*instance_name*' directory contains the 'pg_probackup.conf' configuration file that controls backup and restore settings for this backup instance.
+The 'backups/*instance_name*' directory contains the 'pg_probackup.conf' configuration file that controls pg_probackup settings for this backup instance.
 If you run this command with the [remote_options](#remote-mode-options), used parameters will be added to 'pg_probackup.conf'.

 For details on how to fine-tune pg_probackup configuration, see the section [Configuring pg_probackup](#configuring-pg_probackup).